openstack/osprofiler/README.rst

           profiler.stop()
           profiler.stop()

-      Implementation is quite simple.
+      The implementation is quite simple.
 Profiler has one stack that contains ids of all trace points.
 E.g.:

       .. parsed-literal::